robinboncoeur/ArtAndAGI/docs/Charlotte/B2Scene14r.md

 🌷 🌸 🌺 Visible 🌷 🌸 🌺

 [ *C* ]
-I shivered despite the cardigan I'd thrown over my shoulder.
-The gravel crunched under my shoes—the tiny stones seemed to pierce the thin soles as I stepped nervously through dew-damped leaves until I reached the bitumen footpath to the road.
-The sky was slow to grow less somber: a fogbank had settled on the hills surrounding the Faire.

-Lisa's wide-eyed face hovered before my eyes, and my hands trembled.

-I swallowed.
-A kookaburra cleared its throat, as if wanting to chockle then thinking better of it.
-My shoulders snapped together at a rustle in the bushes.
-My jaw hurt from clenching.
-Celeste's voice from last night still felt light and yet so strong.

-"Who Lisa and Brittany see makes a difference too, you know," she'd said.

-"Sees?
-Who?"

-"I get you're not sure about tomorrow.
-But, there's things you can do to give you confidence!"
+"Lisa and Brittany need to see a different girl than the one I see tonight," Celeste had said before she hung up.

+"What do you mean?"

+“You don’t believe in tomorrow.
+It shows.”

+The cool water splashed as much over the sink as on my face.
+Patting my face removed the water but left a puzzled frown.

+*Maybe if I walked tall?*

+I mindlessly flicked through videos on my phone.
+Typed in the word 'confidence' in the search bar, got influencers promising rock-solid confidence "if you try this simple trick!"

-Getting up a half hour earlier to try Celeste's suggestions didn't seem like that much of a big deal—a bit of eyeliner, a touch of lipstick, insisting I give myself at least an hour.
+Getting up a half hour earlier to try their suggestions didn't seem like that much of a big deal—a bit of eyeliner, a touch of lipstick.
+The second influencer said she usually gave herself at least an hour.

-The shower, slipping on leggings and smock and even doing my hair up took but a moment.
+A hot shower and slipping on leggings and smock, and even doing my hair up took but a moment.

 Applying eyeliner— did not.

-For one thing, I had to *look* at my face in the mirror.
+First thing I had to deal with was: I had to actually *look* at my face.

+I never spent any time looking at my face.
+Ever.
+I'd glance at it, but really look?
+No.

-I had never spent time looking at my own face... it was something I had never been comfortable with.
-To have to stare at it now, inspect it, scrutinise my eyelids literally gave me the creeps.
-I was tempted to abandon, but not having a go wasn't an option, was it?
+But on that morning, I not only had to look at it, but I had to inspect it, scrutinise it.
+It literally gave me the creeps.
+And the paint job was horrible.
+Too much.
+Too little.
+One side didn't match the other.

-Not really.

-Celeste will ask and then what?

-I tell her I chickened out of putting on eyeliner?

-I glared at my eyelids and pretended it was someone else's face.
-Forty-five minutes and half a box of tissues later— eyes done.
+I glared at my eyelids.

+*Just pretend it was someone else's face.*

+Forty-five minutes disappeared into smudges, wipes, and quiet swearing—until, finally, the result looked: okay.
+Not great.
+Okay.

+Even when I finally got it right, it felt wrong.

+How was this confidence-building?

 Lippie was a matter of a minute.

 My lips bunched to one side as I gazed at the face of the girl looking back at me.
 Tried a smile—it looked apologetic.

+I didn't trust the girl in the mirror was going to pull off 'confidence' as I locked the donga and stepped into the dawn dampness.
+I shivered despite the cardigan I'd thrown over my shoulder.
+The gravel crunched under my shoes—the tiny stones threatened to pierce the thin soles.
+I stepped nervously through dew-damped leaves.
+The sky seemed reluctant to let go of the night: a fog bank had settled on the hills surrounding the Faire.

+Lisa's wide-eyed trust made my hands tremble.

+I swallowed.
+A kookaburra cleared its throat, as if about to chuckle then thinking better of it.
+My shoulders snapped together at a rustle in the bushes.
 I blinked at the lights of an oncoming car, the morning mists seeping in through the cardigan to my skin.
-I fancied I could feel my eyelids.
+My eyelids felt borrowed.
 My shoulders rose slightly as the car silently slipped past, my nails biting into my palms.

-The words "things will never be as bad as you fear" stole into my thoughts, then slipped away, blushing and defeated.
+*Things will never be as bad as you fear.*

-I heard Lisa and Brittany before I saw them—their cheerful chatter brightened the dimly lit workroom.
+It didn't stick.

+The tearoom felt almost cosy as I switched on the light.
+Through the hiss of the water filling the jug I heard Lisa and Brittany's cheerful chatter as they entered.

 "Hey, Charlotte!"

 I tried to match the cheeriness in Brittany's voice with a smile, but it didn't quite reach my eyes.

 Lisa flicked on the espresso machine, which growled at her.
-SHe grinned at me.
+As I filled the cistern at the back of the machine, she grinned at me.

 "Guess what?"